clubifaximatic/easy-time-series-dashboard/README.md

 A client-side web application for visualizing time-series data from CSV files.
 Upload CSV files to create interactive line charts with the ability to show/hide individual data series.

+The web application is live and available for testing here: https://dev.elllimoner.com/easy-time-series-dashboard/

 ## Features

 - **Drag & Drop Upload**: Easy CSV file upload with drag-and-drop support